sderosiaux/curated-system-tools/README.md

 ## Misc info

-`cat /proc/cpuinfo` : list of cpus of the system with details (type, MHz, cache size..)
+- `cat /proc/cpuinfo` : list of cpus of the system with details (type, MHz, cache size..)
+- `lscpu` : shorter